Centers for Disease Control and Prevention. Influenza (Flu). Reviewed June 5, 2024. Accessed September 8, 2024. https://www.cdc.gov/flu/index.htm

 DIAGNOSISTop

 1. Virology: Detection of the genetic material of the virus (reverse transcriptase–polymerase chain reaction [RT-PCR]), immunofluorescence assays (direct [DFA] or indirect [IFA] fluorescence antibody staining), isolation of the virus using cell cultures and rapid influenza antigen detection tests (rapid influenza diagnostic test [RIDT]) on nasal and pharyngeal specimens (aspirate, wash, swab; the nose and throat samples should be pooled).
 Typically, virology testing is done early in the season when there is uncertainty about influenza, but usually it is not necessary during the peak influenza season.
 However, it should be considered in patients with risk factors for complications or severe course of influenza (see below), or in cases of severe (complicated) and progressive influenza-like illness (ILI) or any other indication for hospitalization (see below).
 Results of the testing may be useful in determining whether the infecting strain is resistant to treatment.
 The test with the highest diagnostic accuracy is RT-PCR.
-Respiratory samples should be collected as early as possible after the onset of symptoms (ideally within 48-72 hours) to maximize influenza testing sensitivity.
+Respiratory samples should be collected as early as possible after the onset of symptoms (ideally within 48-72 h) to maximize influenza testing sensitivity.
 Any errors related to the type of samples, time and method of sampling, and storage and transport conditions may cause false-negative results.
 If the clinical suspicion is high, consider repeating the test if negative.
 In the case of lower respiratory tract infections, testing tracheal and bronchial aspirates has superior diagnostic value.
 RIDTs are highly specific, with pooled specificity of 98%, but moderately sensitive, with pooled sensitivity of 62%Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to methodology issues (lack of blind assessment) and indirectness to new tests.
 Chartrand C, Leeflang MM, Minion J, Brewer T, Pai M. Accuracy of rapid influenza diagnostic tests: a meta-analysis.
 Ann Intern Med.
 2012 Apr 3;156(7):500-11. doi: 10.7326/0003-4819-156-7-201204030-00403.
 Epub 2012 Feb 27.
 Review.
-PMID: 22371850. ; therefore, negative results do not exclude infection.
-As with any other test, the number of false-negative results increases with increasing disease prevalence in the community while the negative predictive value decreases.
+PMID: 22371850.; therefore, negative results do not exclude infection.
+As with any other test, the number of false-negative results increases with increasing disease prevalence in the community, while the negative predictive value decreases.
 Testing time varies among virologic testing methods: conventional cell culture takes between 3 and 10 days, rapid cell culture (eg, shell vials) from 1 to 3 days, immunofluorescence (DFA, IFA) from 1 to 4 hours, RT-PCR between 1 and 6 hours, and RIDT <30 minutes.

 2. Serologic testing is of little practical importance.